Contribution reporting

 • category: Category of the contribution gross_premium, tax, tax_relief - critical for how you process and report the contributions

-• member_type: Where available we split out contributions by policyholder, partner_dependent, child_dependent - this is useful for understanding the breakdown of contributions and how they are processed and may have reporting or tax implications in different jurisdictions
+• member_type: Where available we split out contributions by policyholder, partner_dependant, child_dependant - this is useful for understanding the breakdown of contributions and how they are processed and may have reporting or tax implications in different jurisdictions

 • adjustment: Explained more elsewhere but this is where you’d locate and process an adjustment

-• adjustment_for: Unique identifier of the original contribution being adjusted - this is important for tracking and reconciling adjustments within your system and presenting it back to employers
+• adjustment_for: References the id field of the original contribution being adjusted - this is important for tracking and reconciling adjustments within your system and presenting it back to employers

 • note: Optional field for additional context, e.g. if the amount is pro-rated or backdated